luop0812/HPRC_IntroHPC/_episodes/01-bash.md

 ### Logging on to OnDemand

 Open a new browser window and go to [https://portal.hprc.tamu.edu](https://portal.hprc.tamu.edu).
-This is the homepage for the Ada and the Terra OnDemand portal.
+Type in your NetID and password.
+If you have a valid account on Ada/Terra, you will be able to log into the homepage of the TAMU HPRC Portal.
+Now you can click 'Ada OnDemand Portal' or 'Terra OnDemand Portal' to get into a cluster OnDemand portal.

-The rest of the exercises we'll work on today will be with Ada or Terra OnDemand.
+The rest of the exercises we'll work on today will be with Ada or Terra portal, and mostly on the Terra portal.

 >You can check our [user guide](https://hprc.tamu.edu/wiki/SW:Portal) for more information.
 {: .callout}

-Ada/Terra OnDemand uses TAMU CAS for authtication.
-Click [Terra OnDemand Portal](https://portal-terra.hprc.tamu.edu), and type in your NetID and password.
-Once you are logged in, you'll see the dashboard.
-At the top are the pulldown menus we'll use to access the clusters.

 ![OnDemand Dashboard](../files/Pulldown.png)

-As you are logging in to Terra, you can log in to Ada without further authentication due to the single-sign-on feature of CAS.

 We'll open a shell tab under 'Clusters', select 'Terra shell access'.